 Open a separate window or tab and go to a page of your website where this event should trigger.
 Scroll through the entirety of that page, and it should appear within this window.

 You can also use the Facebook Pixel Helper to test in this same way.

 Create Custom Conversions

-I’ve created custom conversions for each of the six interval scroll depth events that should be firing.
+I’ve created Custom conversions let you create rules for events or URLs so that you can better track and optimize for specific actions with Facebook ads. for each of the six interval scroll depth events that should be firing.

 1. Instead of “All URL Traffic,” select “Blog Tracking” under Custom Events.

 3. Instead of “URL,” select “Event Parameters.”

 4. Select “Scroll Depth” as your custom parameter.